ygavrylenko/healthkitdemo/README.md

     SFHealthKitDemoApp.xcworkspace
     ```

-1. Go to **/Supporting Files/bootconfig.plist and add following entries (if already exist just fill the values):
+1. Go to **/Supporting Files/bootconfig.plist and replace following entry:

 > IMPORTANT: From the Part 1 you extracted **CONSUMER KEY** from connected app "HealthKitDemo Mobile App"